DylanTre/ODH-Challenge-testing-data-quality-in-fields/ValidationComponent/documentation.md

 - `even:boolean`: Validates if the numeric value is even.
 For floating point numbers, it is `false` [adjust]
 - `odd:boolean`: Validates if the numeric value is odd.
 For floating point numbers, it is `false` [adjust]
 - `between: {min:number, max:number}`: Validates if the numeric value is between the two provided values.
 [Not yet implemented]
+- `enum:array_number`: Validates if the number value matches one of the provided in the array

 Single rule example:
 ```json